 Behind this stone rises a rocky promontory in which a ladder carved into the living rock leads to the summit.
 The slight zigzag channel is born that, starting from a smaller hole, descends and then branches on a branch that follows the slope and another that reaches the underground chamber to the interior of the rocky area.

 It could have served to lead the offered chicha or the blood of the sacrifices of flames of some ritual not yet clarified.
 At the same summit remains carved remains of what could be a condor, whose head did break, and that of a puma.
 You can also see the remains of a room.

-On the live rock, paved and polished, protrude two cylinders of short height.
-It is probably an Intihuatana, which translates as “a place where it does moor to the sun”; that is, it allows to calculate the sun’s position.
+Two cylinders of short height protrude on the live rock, paved and polished.
+It is probably an Intihuatana, which translates as “a place where it does moor to the sun”; that is, it allows calculating the sun’s position.
 It does not know how this device worked.
-It is an enigma until today.
+It is an enigma today.
 But it is presumed to be a kind of astronomical observatory used to measure time, establish the seasons, determine the solstices and equinoxes, and as a worshiper, worship the Sun, the Moon, Venus, and the stars.

 It is a Quechua name meaning “temple or place with monkeys.”
 It does locate 500 meters directly east of Quenqo Grande.
 It has a carved stone almost two meters high, which some belief to be the shape of a toad.
 On that rock are still visible reliefs of snakes and monkeys that could have given the name to the place.

 The carving of the rock made here is quite a feat.
 What carefully carved floors, ceilings, walls, tables, and niches into living rock.